theta360developers/blog/_posts/2019-12-11-privacy-policy.md

 If we decide to change our privacy policy, we will post those changes on this page.

 This document is CC-BY-SA.
-It was last updated August 18, 2016.
+It was last updated December 11, 2020.